mtbottle/mtbottle-website/blog/posts/2022-10-29-Elixir-Exit-Review.md

 I will miss the elegance in some of the language constructs but overall, I think I'll be happier to work in a better supported language.
-I would definitely consider another job in Elixir as I enjoyed working in it more than other languages I've used in the past.
+I would definitely consider another job in Elixir as I had enjoyed working in it more than other languages I've used in the past.
 If I were to go back to `$COMPANY_THAT_USES_ELIXIR`,
 I might even suggest taking ownership of (or forking) `kafkaex` or create our own open-sourced Kafka library in Elixir.